blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Particle Physics/To Learn in Physics.md

 		- e.g. Photon Field and Electron Field
 		- We allow an electron to emit or absorb a virtual photon and vice versa.
 		- This will cause a problem.
 For example, we start with two motionless electrons, which progress in a straight line over time.
+		- But the fields can evolve in various ways.
+Sometimes the electrons absorb or emit virtual particles, causing them to diverge or attract in different ways.
+But the overall sum of interactions is what predicts the state of the real world, in which the electrons diverge.
+In this way, QFT predicts forces simply from symmetries.
+		- If the particles were an electron and a positron, they would attract.
+	- Therefore, in QFT, the evolution of the universe is described as the synthesis of all possible scenarios in the microscopic scale.
+	- Problems: This works with special relativity, but not with general relativity.
 1. String Theory
 2. M-Theory